r57zone/Half-Life-Alyx-novr/README.md

-"\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down
+"\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down "{" | Moving the left controller up, in the movement mode of the left controller (right mouse button) | Move left controller up in height
+"}" | Moving the left controller down, in the movement mode of the left controller (right mouse button) | Move the left controller down in height

 ## Saves or workarounds for problem areas
 Share via ["Issue"](https://github.com/r57zone/Half-Life-Alyx-novr/issues) problem areas, methods for solving them and saves.